SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 - In case of an INSERT or UPDATE operation a scheduled job is selecting the records based on these key combinations from the CDS view and pushes them as complete records into the Operational Delta Queue (ODQ).
 - In case of a DELETE operation the job generates an empty record with just the key field(s) filled, sets the deletion indicator and hands them over to ODQ.

-Those who are interesed in more information about Change Data Capture for ABAP CDS Views may like the related part of the **[Data Intelligence - ABAP Integration Guide](https://help.sap.com/viewer/3a65df0ce7cd40d3a61225b7d3c86703/Cloud/en-US/55b2a17f987744cba62903e97dd99aae.html)** or the blog **[CDS based data extraction – Part II Delta Handling](https://blogs.sap.com/2019/12/16/cds-based-data-extraction-part-ii-delta-handling/)**.<br><br>
+Those who are interesed in more information about Change Data Capture for ABAP CDS Views may like to read the related part of the **[Data Intelligence - ABAP Integration Guide](https://help.sap.com/viewer/3a65df0ce7cd40d3a61225b7d3c86703/Cloud/en-US/55b2a17f987744cba62903e97dd99aae.html)** or the blog **[CDS based data extraction – Part II Delta Handling](https://blogs.sap.com/2019/12/16/cds-based-data-extraction-part-ii-delta-handling/)**.<br><br>

 After having completed the steps in this Deep Dive section we will have created two new delta-enabled custom ABAP CDS Views on our SAP S/4HANA system.
 Our goal is to leverage these CDS Views later to access the Customer and Sales Order data of the Enterprise Procurement Model (our demo dataset) from Pipelines in SAP Data Intelligence.<br><br>

-## Deep Dive 1.1 - Create a simple ABAP CDS View in ABAP Develoment Tools (ADT)
+## Deep Dive 1.1 - Create a simple ABAP CDS View (projections) in ABAP Develoment Tools (ADT)

 In this sub section you can track how to create a CDS (Core Data Services) View using ABAP Development Tools (ADT).
 In our specific case, it is demonstrated how to create a CDS View to access data of the EPM table SNWD_BPA, which contains the Business Partner record set.